CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A web page for us to store,share,collaborate our code.It uses Git.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+It is like taking a snapshot of your repo.
+It saves our repo but everytime it gives a unique ID to this commitment so we can reach it anytime we need.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Microsoft Visual Studio codde

 ## Question 17